The Colonel (The Americans): Plot

 After being arrested for not paying his child support, Sanford Prince (Tim Hopper) is in FBI custody.
-Stan Beeman (Noah Emmerich) tells his boss, Agent Frank Gaad (Richard Thomas), that they should leave Sanford locked up until he wants to talk.
+Stan Beeman (Noah Emmerich) tells his boss, Agent Frank Gaad (Richard Thomas), that they should keep Prince in custody until he talks.

-Elizabeth (Keri Russell) meets Claudia (Margo Martindale) where she reaffirms her suspicions about the upcoming meeting with an informant, Colonel Lyle Rennhull, especially now that Sanford, who had arranged the connection, has been moved to federal custody.
-She also tells Claudia about a meeting between Caspar Weinberger and James Baker — information she learned from the bug planted in Weinberger's study (which the FBI are now aware of).
-Claudia tells her she won't be their handler for very long after Elizabeth and Philip (Matthew Rhys) requested for her to be transferred.
+Elizabeth (Keri Russell) meets Claudia (Margo Martindale) where she reaffirms her suspicions about the upcoming meeting with an informant, Colonel Lyle Rennhull, especially now that Prince, who had arranged the connection, has been moved to federal custody.
+She also tells Claudia about a meeting between Caspar Weinberger and James Baker—information she learned from the bug planted in Weinberger's study (which the FBI are now aware of).
+Claudia tells her she will not be their handler for very long after Elizabeth and Philip (Matthew Rhys) requested for her to be transferred.

 Elizabeth meets Philip at their office, where she continues to question the authenticity of the Colonel.
 She tells Philip that if the meeting is a set-up, he needs to leave with their children for Canada, knowing that she will be identified by Stan immediately.
 Philip volunteers to take the mission with the Colonel, but Elizabeth declines and tells him he instead needs to go and collect the tape that recorded Weinberger's meeting with Baker.
 Meanwhile, Arkady (Lev Gorn) tells Nina (Annet Mahendru) that Moscow has decided to let her live, despite reservations that she can betray the Americans.
-Gaad tells his men that they will arrest the KGB agent who arrives to collect the Weinberger tape.
+Gaad plans to arrest the KGB agent who arrives to collect the Weinberger tape.

-Stan tries to reconcile with his wife Sandra (Susan Misner) by offering a vacation to Jamaica, but she hasn't forgiven him for having an affair.
-Down in the basement, Elizabeth listens to an old tape of her mother speaking fondly about pictures she's seen of her grandchildren Paige (Holly Taylor) and Henry (Keidrich Sellati).
+Stan tries to reconcile with his wife Sandra (Susan Misner) by offering a vacation to Jamaica, but she has not forgiven him for having an affair.
+Down in the basement, Elizabeth listens to an old tape of her mother speaking fondly about pictures she had seen of her grandchildren Paige (Holly Taylor) and Henry (Keidrich Sellati).

 Claudia, posing as a friend of a tenant, knocks on the door of Richard Patterson (Paul Fitzgerald), the CIA official responsible for the killing of General Zhukov.
-After convincing him to allow her to use his phone, she uses a stun gun to disarm him, injects him with something that paralyzes his entire body, and slowly cuts his jugular vein.
-She then holds up a picture of General Zhukov, telling the dying Patterson they had been lovers.
-Paige, awake from a nightmare, catches Elizabeth coming out of their laundry room.
+After convincing him to allow her to use his phone, she uses a taser to disarm him, injects him with something that paralyzes his entire body, and slowly cuts his jugular vein.
+She holds up a picture of Zhukov, telling the dying Patterson they had been lovers.
+Paige, awakened by a nightmare, catches Elizabeth coming out of their laundry room.
 Elizabeth claims she was folding clothes, but Paige is suspicious.